Workshops on Alternatives to the HIST for Acellular Pertussis Vaccines

 August 24, 2014 — Prague, Czech Republic

 Workshop Report: Arciniega J et al. 2016.
 Alternatives to HIST for acellular pertussis vaccines: progress and challenges in replacement.
 Report on an international workshop.
 Pharmeur Bio Sci Notes 2015:82-96.

-This workshop organized by the International Working Group for Alternatives to the HIST, a consortium of interested stakeholders representing government, industry, animal welfare organizations, research and regulatory institutions, and the European Directorate for the Quality of Medicines and HealthCare brought together scientists involved in this collaboration to review and discuss the implementation of in vitro assays as alternatives to the HIST for the testing of acellular pertussis vaccines.
-The workshop also provided a forum for reviewing the current framework for regulatory acceptance of a harmonized approach for alternative in vitro assays to HIST in the context of recent international progress in the development of such alternative assays.
-Discussion at the August 2014 workshop laid the groundwork for a meeting held in March 2015.
+This workshop was organized by the International Working Group for Alternatives to the HIST, a consortium of interested stakeholders representing government, industry, animal welfare organizations, research and regulatory institutions, and the EDQM.
+It brought together scientists involved in this collaboration to review and discuss the implementation of in vitro assays as alternatives to the HIST for the testing of acellular pertussis vaccines.
+The workshop also provided a forum for reviewing the current framework for regulatory acceptance of a harmonized approach for alternative in vitro assays to HIST in the context of recent international development of such alternative assays.
+Discussion at the August 2014 workshop laid the groundwork for the March 2015 meeting.

 International Workshop on Alternatives to the Murine Histamine Sensitization Test (HIST) for Acellular Pertussis Vaccines: State of the Science and the Path Forward

 Workshop Report: Isbrucker et al. 2014.
 Report on the international workshop on alternatives to the murine histamine sensitization test (HIST) for acellular pertussis vaccines: State of the science and the path forward.
 Biologicals 42(2):114-122.